India men's national water polo team

-India men's national water polo team is the representative for India in International Men's water polo.
-Water Polo in India is administered by the Swimming Federation of India (SFI).
-India's Men's best performance was when they won gold at the 1951 Asian Games.
+The India men's national water polo team represents India in international men's water polo.
+Water Polo in India is governed by the Swimming Federation of India (SFI).
+India's men's best performance was when they won gold at the 1951 Asian Games.
 The India men's national water polo team also won a silver medal at the 1970 Asian Games, losing to Japan, 4 goals to 3 in the finals.
 The next time India won a medal was a bronze at the 1982 Asian Games.